 - The injury has been notified after two months

 - The injury is not significant

 For additional information please contact your GIO Case Officer on 13 10 10.
-More information can also be found on the WorkCover NSW website.
+More information can also be found on the State Insurance Regulatory Authority (SIRA) website.